 "The presentation was powerful.
 The teen's response to it was even more so.
-In nearly 30 years of youth work, I do not recall a time when I was in a room with 700 teenagers who sat so silently, so respectfully, so actively listening to a pair of strangers who stood before them.
+In nearly 30 years of youth work, I do not recall a time when I was in a room with 700 teenagers who sat so silently, so respectfully, so actively listening to a stranger who stood before them.
 I know they were paying attention.
 They laughed when appropriate.
 They cried as they felt their pain."

 — Shelley Schweitzer, Director of Congregational Support

 National Federation of Tempel Youth (NFTY)

 Cell phone use while driving is much more prevalent amongst teenagers than any other form of distraction or impairment.
 Auto crashes are BY FAR the number one killer of teenagers.
 Young drivers need to establish safe driving habits from the get go because those habits will follow them throughout life.
 We hope that you'll help prevent the senseless pain that entered our lives from ever touching your community.